 Depending on how big your team is, you may want to prioritise some aspects of HR automation over others.

-Start from the basics and build up from there — so you can avoid having to set up some cumbersome HR software that slows you down instead of helping you step up.
+Start from the basics and build up from there — so you can avoid having to set up some cumbersome HR automation software that slows you down instead of helping you step up.

-The foundations (company size 1 to 10)
+HR automation for startups (company size 1 to 10)

 When your team is just a handful of people, you want to keep your HR processes flexible and agile, to allow space for your team to grow and your culture to evolve.